gingerly-ui/alx-low_level_programming/0x0C-more_malloc_free/README.md

- allocates memory for an array, using malloc
+creates an array of integers.